How Israel Can Bring Peace to the World

 During my entire lifetime I remember both sides in the Arab-Israel conflict presenting intelligent and eloquent spokespeople defending its side and blaming the other in the hope that the truth will emerge and bring peace.
 Neither side realizes that the very acts of defending and blaming are acts of hostility.
 They are an integral part of the problem, not of the solution.
 The more passionately we defend ourselves and blame them, the more passionately they defend themselves and blame us.
 And in the process we each convince ourselves that we are right and the other is wrong.
 As a result animosity flourishes.

 Each side longs for the day they can forge their swords into plowshares.
 We continue making better swords in the expectation that they will lead to the day we can forge them into plowshares.
 We don’t realize that the better we make our swords, the more we delay forging them into plowshares.

 Each side turns to more powerful nations for support against the other.
 Those nations sincerely believe that by supporting the side they consider to be the good one, they will help end the warfare.
-Sometimes intervention by other nations does work to put an end to the warfare.
+Sometimes intervention by other nations does, indeed, succed in putting an end to warfare.
 Too often it results in massive triangulation, intensifying hostilities not only between the warring parties but among the nations taking their sides.
 For example, Iran sees itself as fighting not only the Little Satan of Israel, but the Big Satan of the United States.